jlbazan/A-Beta-DINA-Model/README.md

 The following instructions describe how to execute the codes in R and WinBUGS:

-1. Open the file Application41.R and run the script in R.
+1. Open the files .R in each folder and run the script in R.
-3. Note that for default are consided the following MCMC values: niter=3000, nburnin=1000, nthin=2.
+3. Note that for default are consided the following MCMC values: niter=5000, nburnin=1000, nthin=1 and two chains.
-If want to reproduce results on Section 4.1 modify to MCMC values on the paper.

 ## License

-This repository is licensed under a custom **Personal Use License (2025)**.
+This repository is licensed under a custom **Personal Use License (2026)**.
-© 2025 Jorge L. Bazán, Victor H. Lachos, and Alex de la Cruz Huayanay.
+© 2026 Jorge L. Bazán, Eduardo S. B. de Oliveira, Xiaojing Wang and Jimmy de la Torre.

 - Personal use only
 - Redistribution and commercial use are prohibited